calebmkim/mysportsblog/content/blog/historical-nba.md

 The Celtics just won the NBA championship, so I decided to rank every NBA champion since the 2010-2011 season, which is about when I started following the NBA.

 The way I ranked the teams was based on who I think is *better*, not necessarily which team had more impressive accomplishments.
-In other words, I asked myself who I would pick to win a 7 game series, not necessarily which team had more impressive stats or a tougher road in the playoffs (although, obviously these things both factor in to who I think would win a series).
+In other words, I asked myself who I would pick to win a 7 game series, not necessarily which team had more impressive stats or a tougher road in the playoffs (although, obviously these things both are factors when thinking about who would win a series).

 Also, all the stats are from [StatMuse](https://www.statmuse.com/questions), ESPN, or Wikipedia.
 Mainly StatMuse though.